nuwanwp/Certification/Deploy and Manage Azure compute resources.md

 - Limitations in communiity gallery
 - 1. cannot convert privilage galley as community gallery
   2. 3rd party images cannot publish as comminuty images
-  3. Eneryoted images are not supported
+  3. Encrypted images are not supported
   4. Not available for gov clods
-  5. mage resources need to be created in the same region as the gallery
+  5. Image resources need to be created in the same region as the gallery
-  6. MS not support htem. has to deal with publisher
 - Azure Shared Image Gallery (now known as Azure Compute Gallery) allows you to replicate custom images across multiple Azure regions for high availability and disaster recovery
 - Shared Image Gallery cannot be used with VM Scale Sets.
 - you can't move the gallery image resource to a different subscription.
 You can replicate the image versions in the gallery to other regions or copy an image from another gallery